theodorosploumis/notes/drupal/selling-drupal/README.md

 - Show other clients feedback (testimonials) about Drupal.

 ## What to avoid

-- Don's sell what it does or how it works.
+- Don't sell what it does or how it works.
 - Don't try to present Drupal as a box of lego pieces (do it yourself toy) but as a complete toy (a ready to play car of legos).
 - Don't be too generic about Drupal features.
 - Don't compare to others except if there is already a system to replace.
 - Don't sell Drupal as a product.
 - Avoid demos of any type.
-- Avoid showing large tables of Drupal capabilities.
+- Avoid showing large tables and charts of Drupal capabilities.
 - Don't talk about open source vs closed source advantages.
 - Don't say that Drupal is a cheap solution or cheaper than other solutions.
-- Don't talk about the community, free modules, issues and other Drupal* things.
+- Don't talk about the community, free modules, issues and other Drupal\* things.
 - Don't use Drupal specific terminology.
-Speak with end-user functionality terms.
+Speak with well-known, common, end-user functionality terms.

 ## Keywords to use in the context

 - adapted software
 - open software
 - business logic